nidhidew/mern-stack-tutorial/README.md

 ## Chapter 2

-- so inthis we learn about the Middleware.
+- so in this we learn about the Middleware.
 - Middleware is 1 or more functions that are placed in the path of requests that are received by the backend API
 - Middleware can additional functionality for the api
 - it can also apply some preliminary process into requests before they get to the controller where the request processing will be completed